 15. Information concerning the procedures to be used to control disturbances at adult correctional institutions.
 Such information shall also be exempt from public inspection under section 17A.3.
 As used in this subsection disturbance means a riot or a condition that can reasonably be expected to cause a riot.

-16. Information in a report to the Iowa department of public health, to a local board of health, or to a local health department, which identifies a person infected with a reportable disease.
+16. Information in a report to the department of health and human services, to a local board of health, or to a local health department, which identifies a person infected with a reportable disease.

 17. Records of identity of owners of public bonds or obligations maintained as provided in section 76.10 or by the issuer of the public bonds or obligations.
 However, the issuer of the public bonds or obligations and a state or federal agency shall have the right of access to the records.